 What TV channel is Scotland v South Africa on?
 How to watch Rugby World Cup opener

+What time is the rugby on today?
+What TV channel is Scotland v South Africa on?

 Gregor Townsend's side go into the tournament ranked fifth in the world having been heralded as the best Scottish team in history by 1990 Grand Slam hero John Jeffrey at their World Cup welcome ceremony in Nice on Monday.